 The very fact that these businesses are small means that they are less likely to have a decades-long history of inflation-beating growth – it’s hard to grow and stay small at the same time.

 So why invest in small-caps at all if they’re not bastions of strength and stability, unlikely to be classed as a fortress fit for anyone’s retirement fund?

 Big potential (and big risks) for small-cap investors

-If you want to know why capital intensive commodity businesses are generally a bad thing then read some of the early letters that Buffett wrote to the Berkshire Hathaway shareholders, because Berkshire was exactly that sort of business.
+If you want to know why capital-intensive commodity businesses are generally bad investments, read some of the early letters that Buffett wrote to the Berkshire Hathaway shareholders because Berkshire was exactly that sort of business.

 The turnaround that may have already turned

-The uncertainty stems from the fact that Fiberweb is undergoing a transformational turnaround effort, including recently selling off the 40% that was in non-woven hygiene fabrics; and there was a recent rights issue too, just to make things worse.
+The uncertainty stems from the fact that Fiberweb is undergoing a transformational turnaround effort, including recently selling off the 40% that was in non-woven hygiene fabrics, and there was a recent rights issue as well, just to make things worse.

 So where does that leave the company now?

 The latest annual report says that the group is now smaller and more tightly focused on higher-value niche areas.
 That all sounds very nice, and the opportunity to buy into a company after the turnaround but still at depressed prices is attractive, so what do the numbers look like?

 Regular readers will know that I am not particularly fond of investment stories like the one above.
 Instead, I prefer to rely on the numbers and in this case, they are good enough for me to back Fiberweb.
 At a mid-price of 61p, the numbers are (rounded):